explaingit

 TLDR

-A hosts file aggregator that blocks ads, malware, and other unwanted domains system-wide across all apps and browsers without extensions.
+A unified hosts file that blocks over 80,000 ad and malware domains system-wide across every browser and app on your device, without needing any browser extensions.

 Mindmap